 Protection Tips:

-Install more advanced security tools, such as the Endpoint Detection and Response (EDR).
+Install more advanced security tools like the Endpoint Detection and Response (EDR).

-Make sure that your software systems are regularly updated.
+Could you make sure that your software systems are regularly updated?

-Overview: Malvertising refers to the action of incorporating dangerous advertisements into normal ad networks with the probability that the user will be directed to a harmful website.
-It can affect the audience, who merely views the activity or clicks on it.
+Overview: Malvertising Malware refers to the action of incorporating dangerous advertisements into usual ad networks with the probability that the user will be directed to a harmful website.
+It can affect the audience who merely views the activity or clicks on it.

 How It Works: A hacker acquires space on valid sites, which he pays for with profit, and this serves as an advertisement; this produces what is referred to as malware advertising.
 In some cases, even clicking on the ad can cause the malware to be downloaded to the viewer's system.